Hot and Sour Soup Recipe (Better Than Takeout & Easy to Make)

 Chinese chicken soup in a bowl.

-If you have tried this Hot and Sour Soup recipe and liked it, please give it a 5-star rating and leave a comment below with your experience!
+If you tried this Hot and Sour Soup recipe and enjoyed it, please leave a 5-star rating and comment below.
+I’d love to hear how it turned out for you!

 Hot and sour soup small image.